 - De Kiekeboes:

-- In album "Afgelast Wegens Ziekte", Kiekeboe and his son visit a store specializing in secondhand comic strip decors.
+- In album "Afgelast Wegens Ziekte", Kiekeboe and his son Konstantinopel visit a store specializing in secondhand comic strip decors.
 At a certain point they stand in front of the wall of "The Yellow 'M'" and even take the same pose as Blake and Mortimer on the album cover.
-Kiekeboe even says: "If you ask me many people stood here before us."
+Konstantinopel even says: "If you ask me many people stood here before us."

 - The album cover of "Het Boerka Complot" spoofs the cover again, this time with Kiekeboe and Van De Kasseien standing tied against a wall.